Up to 60% off sofas & mattresses — limited‑time deals.

 • What we liked

-• Even contouring without a stuck-in-foam sensation
+• Even contouring without a “stuck” feel

 • Who it is best for

-• Back/side combo sleepers who want balance
+• Combo sleepers who want a balanced foam feel

-• Hot sleepers who dislike heat buildup
+• Hot sleepers who notice heat pockets

-• Guest-room use where “easy comfort” matters
+• Guest-room use where easy comfort matters

 • Where it falls short